Cost should never be a barrier to pursuing your culinary dreams.

 5. Your Employer

 Did you know that some restaurants and hospitality businesses may help their employees pay for culinary school?
 It’s a smart investment.
 In a world where it’s increasingly difficult to get well-trained, passionate cooks and chefs, employers have a strong incentive to build the skills of the team they already have and to build loyalty among their employees.
 Helping cooks pay for culinary school can promote both!

-Escoffier Work & Learn partners with restaurants to help their employees get professional training without taking a leave of absence.
+Auguste Escoffier Global Solutions offers Work & Learn, which partners with restaurants to help their employees get professional training without taking a leave of absence.
 Students can earn their degrees or diplomas online while they continue to work.
 This can allow them to bring what they’re learning right back into the kitchen with them!

 Plus, employees who apply and qualify may receive up to $2,000 in Escoffier scholarships—an award that some employers may choose to match.
 There is also a scholarship available to help cover 25% of tuition and fees for participants of Work & Learn MAX.

 If this is something you’re interested in, tell your employer about it!

 “When you get into this Work & Learn situation, you get to work hands-on, one-on-one with these students.
 I’m able to put my stamp on their careers and be able to influence them.
 They also get the great formal education that Escoffier provides.”*

 Tim Condon, Executive Chef at The Angry Cactus and Work & Learn Partner